ovn-org/ovn-scale-test/ansible/README.rst

     ansible/inventory/ovn-hosts

-Customize ansible/group_vars/all.yml based on your testbed.
+Start by editing ansible/group_vars/all.yml to fit your testbed.

 For example, to define the total number of emulated chasis in the network: